 Fundamentals Question #50

-A patient is diagnosed with venous insufficiency.
-In which position should the nurse place the patient?
+A client is diagnosed with venous insufficiency.
+In which position should the nurse place the client?

 - 30-degree semi-Fowler with legs kept straight.